Skip Freeman Joins With Successbooks® To Co-Author Empathy And Understanding In Business With Chris Voss

-(MENAFN- EIN Presswire) NORTH AUGUSTA, SC, USA, September 27, 2023 /EINPresswire/ -- Meet Skip Freeman, a distinguished graduate of the United States Military Academy at West Point, known for his unwavering resilience and excellence, joins forces with SuccessBooks® and renowned negotiation expert Chris Voss to co-author the highly anticipated book, "Empathy and Understanding in Business.”
+NORTH AUGUSTA, SC, USA, September 28, 2023 /EINPresswire/ -- Meet Skip Freeman, a distinguished graduate of the United States Military Academy at West Point, known for his unwavering resilience and excellence, joins forces with SuccessBooks® and renowned negotiation expert Chris Voss to co-author the highly anticipated book, "Empathy and Understanding in Business.”
 This partnership unites their visionary minds on a mission to redefine the foundations of business success.

 Scheduled for release by the end of 2023, "Empathy and Understanding in Business" is poised to revolutionize traditional business literature by highlighting the profound impact of human connection, empathy, and emotional intelligence on building thriving enterprises.